Alabama Coastal BirdFest

 -

-Explore some of the most pristine Longleaf Pine Savannah Woodland remaining in the Southeast on a guided expedition to find Red-Cockaded Woodpeckers, Bachman’s Sparrows, and other pinewoods specialties.
-Blackwater State Park is also home to a magnificent pitcher plant bog!
+Explore some of the most pristine Longleaf Pine Savannah Woodlands remaining in the Southeast on a guided expedition to find Red-cockaded Woodpeckers, Bachman’s Sparrows, and other pinewood specialties.
+Blackwater State Forest is also home to a magnificent pitcher plant bog which we will visit!

 -

-Co-led by a bird guide and staff member at Mobile Botanical Gardens, this trip will be an exhilarating combination of songbirds and blooms!
-This trip will be a casual stroll through the grounds amidst azaleas, dogwoods, iris and more, while we are also on the lookout for some of the 142 species recorded here.
+Co-led by an expert bird guide and a staff member from Mobile Botanical Gardens, this trip will be an exhilarating combination of songbirds and blooms!
+This trip will be a casual stroll through the grounds among azaleas, dogwoods, irises and more, while we look for some of the 142 bird species recorded here.

 -